What Is Coworking and Why You Should Know about It

 The numerous benefits of working from home can easily become lost for even the strictest individuals due to distraction.
 How do you keep that flexibility to work when you want without working in a typical office?
 The answer is coworking.

 Simply put, coworking is a creative style of work in which you share a workspace environment with others.
 Coworking centers offer desks, “work bars”, or cubicles in which workers can set-up their computer (or rent one) and focus on their own individual tasks.
-Along with workspace, almost any office amenity is available for use.
+Along with workspace, almost any office amenity, whether it be a copy machine, fax, or coffee maker, is available for use.
 Usually a kitchen, lounge and meeting rooms are available.

 Many entrepreneurs miss the community of an office environment but not the drama and competition.
 Coworking allows you to work around others and have that sense of community while still focusing on your own project.
 Aside from the feeling of community, coworking offers numerous other benefits.